pyranges/pyranges/README.md

 *"Finally ...
 This was what Python badly needed for years."* - Heng Li

+## Deprecation note!
+This repo currently hosts the "version 0" of pyranges.
+A redesigned, faster version1 is available at https://github.com/pyranges/pyranges_1.x
+Version 1 will soon replace version 0.
+We encourage existing v0 users to migrate to v1 (see guide at https://pyranges1.readthedocs.io/en/latest/migration_guide.html), and new users to directly adopt v1.

 ## Documentation

-The pyranges documentation, including installation instructions, API, tutorial, and how-to-pages, is available at <https://pyranges.readthedocs.io/>
+The pyranges documentation, including installation instructions, API, tutorial, and how-to-pages, of version 0 is available at <https://pyranges.readthedocs.io/>

 ## Features